Same-sex marriage in tribal nations in the United States: Nations that have same-sex marriage under federal courts

 The 2013 revision of this list noted that five tribes had left since the previous revision: Wyandotte Tribe of Oklahoma, Seminole Nation of Oklahoma, Choctaw Nation of Oklahoma, Miami Tribe, and Quapaw Tribe of Indians.
-At least the Seminole and Choctaw enacted codes that banned same-sex marriage.
+At least the Seminole and Choctaw enacted codes that banned same-sex marriage, however same-sex marriage has since become legal in the Choctaw Nation.
 The Comanche Nation (except for the children's court) was listed in the 2016 update, but as of 2019 was no longer under CFR.

 Nations with gender-neutral language

-The marriage codes of some nations use gender-neutral language for the couple getting married, such as "persons" or "tribal members".
+The marriage codes of some nations use gender-neutral language for the couple getting married, such as "persons" or "tribal members."
 If a case has not yet come up to establish a precedent, the court clerk will generally say that all one can do is read the code, and that lack of prohibition indicates that same-sex marriage should be legal.
 However, codes may also refer to tribal customs for marriage, without specifying what that might mean.
 In a few cases, sex is only specified for differing ages of consent.
 Some codes do not provide for marriage at all, only for its nullification, suggesting that marriages might be performed under state law.